Talking about domestic abuse at school and college

 It educates them and also opens up a potential avenue for any child currently living with domestic abuse to reach out and get support for themselves and their parents.

 Is This Love? campaign

-Every year, the Safer Portsmouth Partnership delivers a campaign called ‘Is This Love?’ with an element aimed at schoolchildren, usually coinciding with Valentine’s Day, to encourage discussion around healthy and unhealthy behaviours in relationships.
+Every year, the Safer Portsmouth Partnership delivers a campaign in secondary schools called ‘Is This Love?’ to encourage discussion around healthy and unhealthy behaviours in relationships.

-In 2021, Is This Love? will be delivered to schools and colleges throughout January and February by a member of the Public Health team at Portsmouth City Council.
+In 2022, Is This Love? will be delivered to schools and colleges by Stop Domestic Abuse (our commissioned provider of domestic abuse services in Portsmouth).
 The information session will be supported by campaign materials such as quiz scratch-cards, branded pens and posters.
 See last years introductory video below: